jrremlinger/LC_ToxicOmega_Tools/README.md

 ---
 ### **Give (Item ID) Optional: (Amount) (Value) (Player Name/ID)**

 Spawns an item based on given ID number.
-Able to specify how many items, their value, and what player it spawns on.
+Able to specify how many items, their value, and what player it spawns on. "$" as the player will spawn the item in a random location inside the factory.

 Arguments:
 * Item ID: Numerical ID of item you want to spawn.
 In the future names may be supported.